 Specifically, traditional usability testing methods are missing the time frame complexities within the following types of products:

 - Products intended for repeat use.
-A user interacting with this product is meant to return over time.
-For example, subscription products or services that support the user beyond a singular conversion.
+A user interacting with this product is meant to return over time, like subscription products or services that support the user beyond a singular conversion.

 - Products designed to be used at different times of day and in different contexts.
 These products need to meet the user’s specific needs at a particular moment and in a particular context, which can vary widely.
-For example, a product that helps users manage a chronic health issue.
+For example, a product that helps users manage a chronic health issue on a daily basis.

 - Products whose users’ needs and behaviors shift over time.
 These types of products need to span users’ different life stages or milestones.
-For example, a fintech product that tracks a user’s financial ebbs and flows, helping them understand both immediate needs and long-term patterns.
+This could be the case for a fintech product that tracks a user’s financial ebbs and flows, helping them understand both immediate needs and long-term patterns.

 - Products designed for multiple users.
 These products are made for an ecosystem of users who need to collaborate or coordinate, such as members of a household all using shared smart speakers, thermostats, or other shared devices.